 The deep neural network community has unambiguously standardized on Python as their front end for invoking NN libraries (the libraries themselves are written in lower level languages such as C++ for performance and often run on GPUs).
 Although R interfaces to some libraries such as Keras do exist, they should be viewed as second class; the documentation is incomplete and even the data themselves need to be converted between column and row major ordering to move between R and Keras.
-Python has superior support for deep neural networks.
+Python is the only credible choice for deep neural networks.

 For data analysis graphics, you do not want to give commands at the level of "put a line here, with solid line type, color black.
 Now put a line here, in red."
 You want to give the plotting system a dataset, and say "map this column to the horizontal axis and this column to the vertical axis.
 Use color to indicate this attribute, and shape to indicate this other attribute."
 The difference in productivity is 10x, and this in turn supports the process of exploration and understanding which creates value.

 R is a decade ahead of Python in this graphical sophistication.
 Sarkar published a book on his Lattice library in 2008, which was a watershed moment; Wickham followed shortly afterwards with ggplot, which has now become the de facto standard.
 Python users seem to have stuck with 1990s-era Matlab-inspired graphics for most of this time, and only recently discovered that the state of the art had moved on.
 In 2018, Python finally has two high level libraries which are approaching the level of functionality available in R; these are Altair (which still has significant bugs and limitations) and Plotnine (a clone of R's ggplot).
 Neither of them is a leading standard in the community, and neither has accompanying books.